cuijiyao01/docker-k8s-training/kubernetes/exercise_03_deployment.md

 ## Finally, do not delete the latest version of your deployment.
 It will be used throughout the following exercises.

 ## Troubleshooting
-In case of issues with the labels, make sure that the `deplyoment.spec.selector.matchLabels` query matches the labels specified within the `deployment.spec.template.metadata.labels`.
+In case of issues with the labels, make sure that the `deployment.spec.selector.matchLabels` query matches the labels specified within the `deployment.spec.template.metadata.labels`.

-The structure of a deplyoment can be found in the API documentation.
+The structure of a deployment can be found in the API documentation.
 Go to [API reference](https://kubernetes.io/docs/reference/) and choose the corresponding version (usually the training features a cluster with the latest or 2nd latest version).
 Within the API docs select the "Deployment".

 Alternatively use `kubectl explain deployment`.
 To get detailed information about a field within the pod use its "path" like this: `kubectl explain deployment.spec.replicas`.

-To create a new file with a skeleton of a deployment, right-click the Desktop within the training VM, select the context menu "new document" and choose "deplyoment".
+To create a new file with a skeleton of a deployment, right-click the Desktop within the training VM, select the context menu "new document" and choose "deployment".
 Additionally the solution to this exercise contains further explanatory comments.

 ## Further information & references
 - [Deployments in K8s concepts documentation](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)